This article is practical tips to develop your Wine business in China and make your first million RMB of sales. It is not easy… but possible in China.

 - Chinese E-commerce platforms (Taobao, Tmall, JD.com, etc.)

 Then for crossborder e-commerce platforms, you don’t need to have a Chinese business license or certification from Chinese authorities.
-But it’s expensive…
+But it was expensive…

 How to do?